Stride-Apollo/Stride-Report/source/functionals.rst

   - Minimum: 56116 (70000 - 56116 = 13884)
   - Maximum: 108126 (108126 - 70000 = 38126)

-This shows us that when using random seeds, we are better of using an expected number of cases of 80000 with a tolerated difference of 30000.
+This shows us that when using random seeds, we are better off using an expected number of cases of 80000 with a tolerated difference of 30000.

 Scientific visualization